sebastianwojciechowski6/MusicBrowser/README.md

 # Music Browser

 UWP app done as a project for a Object-Oriented C# Programming subject at WSEI Kraków.
-Window application when you can find music albums and informations about them.
+Window application where you can find music albums and informations about them.

 ## Built With